twingl/trailblazer-extension/README.md

 ## Prerequisites

-You need to have Node.js or IO.js installed and npm available on the command line
+You need to have Node.js or IO.js installed and npm available on the command line.

+Currently only tested against node `0.10.26`

 You need to have Gulp installed globally to build the extension

     $ npm install -g gulp

-You also should have the [EditorConfig plugin](http://editorconfig.org/) installed for your editor before editing any source files.
+You also should have the [EditorConfig plugin](http://editorconfig.org/) installed for your editor before editing any of the source.

 ## Setup